XJes6/Battle-Server/README.md

 * Checking against the properties of heal and defend to work differently
 * Ensuring chat works by putting input from each client one by one and making sure each person receives all comments from other clients.
+* Ensuring protocols worked correctly from the server to the client.
 ____

 ## Remaining Bugs
 * The are still some possible memory leaks within our program.
-The reference solution also has memory errors, and we tried to suppress all errors down to a minimum.
+  We tried to suppress all errors down to a minimum.
+* It is possible that if an alien had inhuman speed to put two inputs at the same time, it may crash our game.
+* After closing the server or the game, the ending messages would repeat.
 ____